 - The Instructor of the course, the GTA coordinator and the GTA will have a meeting.
 The GTA will receive written notice that he/she has reached step two of this process, and specific requirements will be given that the GTA must meet.

 - The Instructor of the course, the Department Head, the Director of Graduate Studies, the GTA coordinator and the GTA will meet in the Department Head's office to discuss the concerns.
 The GTA will receive written notice that he/she has reached step three of this process, and specific requirements will be given that the GTA must meet.

 - Upon the fourth offense, the GTA's contract will be reduced to 25% for one semester.

 - Upon the fifth offense, the GTA's contract for any further teaching services will be terminated.

 Reappointment and Resignation

-If for some reason you want to end your GTA appointment before the end of your contract (e.g., you get a job that begins before the contract expires, or you complete your degree in less than four semesters), discuss the procedures with Jane Lounsberry, Department Head, and/or DGS before you resign.
+If for some reason you want to end your GTA appointment before the end of your contract (e.g., you get a job that begins before the contract expires, or you complete your degree in less than four semesters), discuss the procedures with the department secretary, department head, and/or DGS before you resign.
 Early resignation may have financial consequences, when not done properly.

 The Department of Mathematics and Statistics annually gives a teaching award that recognizes teaching assistants for outstanding performance in the classroom.
 Instructors are encouraged, however, to develop additional ways of rewarding teaching assistants for their contributions.
 This can be as simple as saying the teaching assistant is doing a good job and their efforts are valued.